-The US House of Representative has passed a bill according to which $25bn (£19bn) will be injected into the Postal Service (USPS) before elections.
+The US House of Representatives has passed a bill according to which $25bn (£19bn) will be injected into the Postal Service (USPS) before the US election 2020.

 The bill would block cuts and changes that critics claim will hinder mail-in voting.
 President Donald Trump said in a tweet that the move was a Democrat ballot scam.